NetCoreParty/ultimate-tic-tac-toe-back/docs/ROADMAP.md

 - [x] Configuration-driven gameplay settings via JSON
 - [x] Logging and diagnostics for moves and game lifecycle
 - [x] Integration with MongoDB for event store
-- [x] Snapshotting mechanism and event persistence
+- [x] MongoDB event store + integration tests (storage layer)
-- [x] Event replay to reconstruct game state
 - [x] 1.
 HTTP Endpoint for Sending Moves to Server - Use this to accept new moves from the frontend
 - [x] 3.
 WebSocket Hub for keeping up with Real-Time server's updates
+- [ ] Snapshotting mechanism wired end-to-end (repo uses snapshots + clears uncommitted changes)
+- [ ] Event persistence + replay wired end-to-end (repo appends events, rehydrates on demand)
-- [x] Integration tests for persistence and controller
+- [ ] Integration tests for controller/API surface
-- [x] Property-based testing for game logic
+- [ ] Property-based testing for game logic

 ---